Helichrysum populifolium

 Photographer: Ivan Lätti

-Helichrysum populifolium, the poplar helichrysum, is woody at the stem base.
+Helichrysum populifolium, commonly known as the poplar helichrysum, is woody at the stem base.
 Growing to 2 m in height, it is one of the largest among local helichrysums.

-As the names indicate, the plant resembles the poplar tree.
-The large, soft, grey leaves are heart-shaped, oblong or round with entire and wavy margins.
-They are covered, especially on the lower surface, with fine whitish felted hairs.
-White net-veining radiates out across the leaf surfaces.
+As the names indicate, the plant's leaves resemble the poplar tree.
+The large, soft, green to grey leaves are conspicuously heart-shaped at the base, oblong or oval with round to obtusely pointed tips.
+The margins are entire and wavy.
+The blades are covered in fine, whitish felted hairs, especially on the lower surface.
+White net-veining radiates from the base across the leaf surfaces.

 The flowers are honey-scented, small and white to yellow, made conspicuous by the size of their grouping into abundant panicles that appear in autumn.